Mama Baer: Performance

 Kommissar Hjuler und Frau performed at festivals such as Colour out of Space Festival, Brighton, 2009, Zappanale, Bad Doberan, 2010, Incubate (festival) Nijmegen, 2010, and at artists' venues like Morden Tower, Café Oto or Mary Bauermeister's performance space.
 They performed live with Jan van den Dobbelsteen and Danielle Lemaire, Eugene Chadbourne, John Wiese, Heather Leigh Murray, Clive Graham, and others.

 Art

 She has presented in solo and group art exhibitions around the world.
-In 9 November 2009 she joined the NO!art movement.
+On 9 November 2009 she joined the NO!art movement.

-German novelist Peter Rathke presented Mama Baer as a character in his novel Im Knast mit Kommissar Hjuler und Mama Baer.
+German novelist, Peter Rathke presented Mama Baer as a character in his novel Im Knast mit Kommissar Hjuler und Mama Baer.

 Mama Baer was played by Kathleen Gregory in an incomplete short film by Fred Wilder.
 Kommissar Hjuler and Mama Baer wrote most of the film's music.